techengineer3d/portfolio/_clients/square-enix.md

 &nbsp;

-#### Facial Animation Tools For Unreal Engine 5
+#### Facial Animation Debug Tools For Unreal Engine 5

 Later, it was decided to port the tools from Luminous Engine to Unreal Engine 5.

-So, I ended up porting all of the above mentioned Facial Animation tools to Unreal.
+So, I ended up porting all of the above mentioned facial animation debug tools to Unreal Editor.

-I also added support for saving and restoring the current user session and settings, so that the user could continue working where they last left off.
+I also added support for saving and restoring the current debug settings, so that the user could continue working where they last left off.

 &nbsp;